lackita/delving-for-trouble/narrative/kein.md

 On the next day early in the morning, we went to Phon's shop to talk to 'Marta.'
 She had a job for me, and I needed some information.
 Martigan and Hudson was adamant, so, in the end, she gave us a hint on Phon's financial situation.

 Apparently, she was a mistress of some rich dude.
 Though we tried to drill for more information, all our efforts failed.

+## Session 3

+For the first thing in the morning, I visited Delver's Guild to join them (I heard that I can earn a lot in the dungeons).
+10 gold annual membership fee was expensive I thought, but what the hack.
+They have job information!

+After joining the guild, I started practicing archery.
+Next to the range, one guy was practicing swordmanship on dummies.
+He was competent in his sword skill.
+Maybe he could teach me a thing or two.
+So, we went to backyard.

+But, the battle was not fair!
+Even before I got ready, Tuea (the swordman) came at me by surprise!
+I barely dodged the attack using the belt (hey!
+He came at me even before we started!) and trying to jump to his behind, but the belt glitched and I hang in the air upside down!

+To get down, I pressed the button to get down, but it did the opposite; I started to levitate!
+If it was not for Hudson, I would have flied away like years ago.
+He tried to cut the belt with his dagger, but too bad!
+I tried that many times.

+After that, Tuea gave me a piece of information on a potential job.
+People had promised some money to investigate the Old Greyson House.
+But, it was far from where we were, so we decided to investigate later with Martigan.

+Anyway, it was time for us to go to the warehouse and ambush the killers.
+Hudson hid under wooden platform while I hid on it.
+Too bad that I picked wrong spot.
+One of the two guys started climbing up the stairs, and I was about to be discovered.

+So, I jumped on the guy (Laucio) by putting weighty spell on him.
+He slowly draw his sword and attacked me.
+I dodged the attack, but it was too close.
+Meanwhile, Hudson attacked him, dealing a heavy blow, knocking him out.

+Yet, unfortunately, that thump alerted the other guy (Vagger), and Vagger ran towards us.
+With sword, I ran towards him, but, due to my clumsiness, I slipped and fell on him after hitting Vagger with the side of my sword, knocking him out.

+After the battle, I picked up a shield from Laucio.
+We got some golds too.
+As I used my potion of healing of reflexes, Martigan came in.

+"You are late."
+I said with grin.